-- a.
-A Party shall not be obligated to challenge the propriety of any designation of Discovery Material under this Stipulation at the time the designation is made, and a failure to do so shall not preclude a subsequent challenge thereto. - b.
-Any challenge to a designation of Discovery Material under this Stipulation shall be written, shall be served on Outside Counsel for the Producing Party, shall particularly identify the documents or information that the Receiving Party contends should be differently designated, and the grounds for the objection.
+a.
+A Party shall not be obligated to challenge the propriety of any designation of Discovery Material made by a Party at the time the designation is made, and a failure to do so shall not preclude a subsequent challenge thereto.

+b.
+Any challenge to a designation of Discovery Material under this Order shall written, shall be served on Counsel the Producing Party, shall particularly identify the documents or information that the Receiving Party contends should be differently designated by Bates number, and the grounds for the objection.
 Electronic mail shall constitute sufficient service.
-Thereafter, further protection of such material shall be resolved in accordance with the following procedures: - i.
-The Receiving Party shall have the burden of conferring either in person, in writing, or by telephone with the Producing Party in a good faith effort to resolve the dispute.
-The Producing Party shall have the burden of justifying the disputed designation. - ii.
-Failing agreement, the Parties' recourse is to file, within five calendar days of the communication of no change to designations, a joint letter with the Court requesting a ruling whether the Discovery Material in question is entitled to protection.
-The Producing Party shall have the burden of justifying the disputed designation. - iii.
-Notwithstanding any challenge to a designation, the Discovery Material in question shall continue to be treated as designated under this Stipulation until one of the following occurs: (a) the Party who designated the Discovery Material in question withdraws such designation in writing; or (b) the Court rules that the Discovery Material in question is not entitled to the designation.
+Thereafter, further protection of such material shall be resolved in accordance with the following procedures:

+1. The Receiving Party shall have the burden of conferring either in person, in writing, or by telephone with the Producing Party in a good faith effort to resolve the dispute.
+The Producing Party shall have the burden of justifying the disputed designation.

+2. Failing agreement, and within five (5) calendar days of the communication of no change to designations, the Parties' recourse is to request a hearing in accordance with the Court's Discovery Procedures Order [ECF No. 38] on whether the

+Discovery Material in question is entitled to protection.
+The Producing Party shall have the burden of justifying the disputed designation.

+3. Notwithstanding any challenge to a designation, the Discovery Material in question shall continue to be treated as designated under this Order until one of the following occurs: (a) the Party who designated the Discovery Material in question withdraws such designation in writing; or (b) the Court rules that the Discovery Material in question is not entitled to the designation.